Dynamics of Quadruple Systems Composed of Two Binaries: Stars, White Dwarfs, and Implications for Ia Supernovae: Implications for WD-WD Mergers

 From the overall results, there are two immediate questions: \begin{enumerate} \item Why is Channel (I) suppressed? \item What role does each effect play? \end{enumerate} Let us first understand what the meanings of the three channels are.
 For the equal-mass case, Channel (I) is equivalent to having $a_1(1-e_1)\leq 2R_{\rm WD}$, \ie

 Channel (II) is equivalent to

 which is equivalent to

 if the dissipation is dominated by the GW emission.
-However, combining Eqs.~(\ref{eq:I}) and (\ref{eq:III_GW}) suggests that, in order to make Channel (II) more likely to happen than Channel (I), we need $a_1\lesssim 5\times 10^{-3}$AU.
+However, combining Eqs.~(\ref{eq:I}) and (\ref{eq:III_GW}) suggests that, in order to make Channel (II) more likely to happen than Channel (I), we need $a_1\gtrsim 5\times 10^{4}\,$AU, which does not explain the suppression of Channel (I).

 In fact, Channel (II) is only made possible due to the tidal dissipation.
 For a simple order-of-magnitude estimation, we can use the tidal energy dissipation per (inner) orbit from \cite{1977ApJ...213..183P} (\textit{hereafter} PT), rewritten in our notation as